opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Generate a CSR

-The `CertificateService` resource contains service-level actions for managing certificates and references to all certificates in the service.
-For the full schema definition, see the `CertificateService` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To generate a certificate signing request for a new certificate, perform a `POST` operation on the `GenerateCSR` action: